James Brayshaw

-James Antony Brayshaw (born 11 May 1967) is an Australian media personality and retired cricketer working in television for the Seven Network and radio for Triple M. For Seven Sport, he hosts and calls Test cricket during summer and Australian Football League on Friday nights during winter.
+James Antony Brayshaw (born 11 May 1967) is an Australian media personality and retired cricketer working in television for the Seven Network and radio for Triple M. For Seven Sport, he hosts and calls Test cricket during summer and Australian Football League during winter.

 Brayshaw worked for the Nine Network for 15 years, calling AFL, cricket and co-hosting The Footy Show with Garry Lyon.

 As a cricketer, he was known as Jamie Brayshaw.
 He is a former chairman of the North Melbourne Football Club, serving from 2008 to 2016.
 From 2011 to 2015, he was chairman of the Melbourne Renegades cricket team.

 In September 2022, Brayshaw was made a life member of the North Melbourne Football Club.

 Cricket career

 Like his father Ian Brayshaw, James Brayshaw played domestic cricket for Western Australia and then South Australia; Brayshaw had a career spanning almost a decade.
 In that time he was a consistent fielder, with 43 catches.
 Brayshaw is a two-time Sheffield Shield winner; this achievement was completed with two different states.
 In the 1987/1988 final, Brayshaw won with Western Australia, who defeated Queensland by 5 wickets.
 Brayshaw scored 24 off 104 balls and 4 off 8 balls; he also had the rare but dubious distinction of being caught by two international Test captains, with Allan Border in the first innings and Ian Botham in the second innings.
 The other Shield was in the 1995/1996 final, where he won with South Australia in a draw against his former state.
 Brayshaw performed solidly with the bat for the Redbacks, scoring 87 in the first innings and 66 in the second innings.

 He would continue to play domestic cricket for one more season, retiring at 30 years of age to focus on his media career.
 He also played at first-class level for Australia A, but, due to Australian Cricket enjoying a successful era and many batsmen considered to be ahead of him, Brayshaw wasn't really in contention for a baggy green cap.